Package, Sign, and Verify Charts

 Packaging a Helm Chart

-This is the simplest step as the Helm utility already includes a subcommand for packaging charts: helm package /path/to/local/chart
+Helm utility includes a subcommand for packaging charts: helm package /path/to/local/chart

 .
 In our case, the command to package our Nginx chart is: